Revolutionise your photography in just half a day

 A - Not at all, but they are designed to encourage you to practice.
 Because I know that parents are busy, and I don't want you to come to the workshop and then not pick up your camera again for six months.
 I want to get you polishing your new skills and very quickly reaping the rewards!

-Ellie Cotton is a the owner & photographer of Dandelion Photography, and has been photographing families, children, births and events since 2010.
-However she actually picked up her first SLR camera when aged just 11 years old - and that's over 30 years ago - gulp!
+I’m Ellie Cotton and the owner & photographer of Dandelion Photography, I’ve been photographing families, children, births and events since 2010.
+However I actually picked up my first SLR camera at just 11 years old - and that's over 30 years ago.

-Since creating the ROCK YOUR CAMERA workshop in early 2017, Ellie has taught over 60 parents with tremendous response from those attending - please take a look at the testimonials on this page.
+Since creating the ROCK YOUR CAMERA workshop in early 2017, I have taught over 60 parents with tremendous response from those attending.
+You can read more about me and my photography style here.